 Photo editing can sometimes get a bad rap, conjuring up images of laughable Photoshop mishaps and sometimes even deliberate deception.
 But in reality, all professional photographers edit their photos, and that includes wildlife photographers.
 When it comes to bird photography, the judicious use of photo editing tools can help you make your image match as closely as possible to the beauty you witnessed in person out in the field.
 But how much editing is too much?
 There’s a fine line between a well-processed photo and an image that’s been manipulated to the point where it’s no longer true to what you saw through the viewfinder.
-Whether you’re producing an image to share on Facebook or submit to a contest (like, say, the upcoming 2018 Audubon Photography Awards), you’ll want to stay on the right side of that line.
+Whether you’re producing an image to share on Facebook or submit to a contest (like, say, the 2018 Audubon Photography Awards, which are now open for entry), you’ll want to stay on the right side of that line.

 To help you navigate the sometimes confusing best practices of bird photography, we asked wildlife photographer Melissa Groo, whose dramatic photo of a Great Egret took home the Grand Prize in the 2015 Audubon Photography Awards and who now serves as a judge on the contest, for some tips on how to make the most of your photo.